gunnarrl/gunnarrl.github.io/essays/ics314-reflection.md

 labels:
  - Software Engineering
 ---

-# Reflections on Software Engineering: Beyond Building Web Pages
+&#x20;Software Engineering: Beyond Building Web Pages

-## I. Introduction
+\## I. Introduction

-When I started **Software Engineering I**, I assumed the course would focus primarily on developing web applications.
-We followed a web-development tech stack and created **Manoa Compass** as our final project.
-However, as we progressed, I gained firsthand experience with fundamental software-engineering concepts that I had previously overlooked.
-I realized that practices such as **coding standards**, **Agile project management**, and **configuration management** are valuable across all types of software development, not just web applications.
+Upon commencing Software Engineering I, my initial assumption was that the course would primarily focus on the development of web applications, a perception reinforced by the utilization of a web-development technology stack and the creation of Manoa Compass as our final project.
+However, as the semester progressed and our team engaged more deeply with this project, a firsthand appreciation for fundamental software-engineering concepts, previously less considered, began to form.
+It became evident that practices such as coding standards, Agile project management, and configuration management possess a utility that extends far beyond web applications, proving valuable across the diverse spectrum of software development.

-## II.
+\## II.
 Insights on Coding Standards

-Initially, I thought coding standards were simply about keeping code tidy.
-My priority was making my code run correctly.
-Early in the course, I discovered that coding standards are crucial for teamwork and maintaining code quality over time.
-These standards are shared rules for writing code consistently.
+Initially, coding standards were perceived as guidelines primarily concerned with aesthetic code presentation, with the overriding priority being functional correctness.
+Early in the course, however, it became clear that coding standards are crucial for effective teamwork and the long-term maintainability of code quality.
+These standards represent a shared set of conventions for writing code consistently.

-For **Manoa Compass**, we used ESLint with an `​.eslintrc.json` configured for the Airbnb style guide, along with rules for Next.js and TypeScript.
-ESLint flagged naming issues and structural inconsistencies, while a `.prettierrc.json` file handled automatic formatting.
-Having a uniform style made reading and modifying teammates’ code much easier.
-Admittedly, dealing with ESLint warnings could be frustrating—fixing one issue sometimes introduced another.
-Despite this, I now appreciate its value and plan to use ESLint for collaborative or large-scale projects.
-For small personal projects, however, I may focus on functionality first and the linter later.
+For the Manoa Compass project, this was put into practice through tools like ESLint, configured via an \`.eslintrc.json\` file for the Airbnb style guide with additional rules for Next.js and TypeScript.
+This ESLint setup identified deviations in naming conventions and code structure, while a \`.prettierrc.json\` file managed automatic code formatting.
+The establishment of a uniform style greatly facilitated the comprehension and modification of code authored by different team members.
+Admittedly, adherence to ESLint warnings occasionally proved frustrating, as resolving one flagged issue could sometimes inadvertently introduce others.
+Despite this, the value of such tools is now well appreciated, and their use is anticipated for future collaborative or large-scale projects.
+For smaller, personal endeavors, however, a primary focus on functionality might precede rigorous linter compliance.

-## III.
+\## III.
 Applying Agile and Issue-Driven Project Management

-“Agile project management” was another term I had heard but never fully understood.
-I now see it as an approach that breaks work into small, flexible increments and adapts as needs change.
-In class, we adopted **Issue-Driven Project Management (IDPM)**, which uses GitHub issues for tasks, bugs, and feature requests.
-We named our branches `issue-XXX` to match each task.
+“Agile project management” was another term encountered prior to this course, though its practical implications were not fully understood.
+It is now recognized as an approach that structures work into small, flexible increments, adapting to changes as they arise, rather than rigidly adhering to a predefined long-term plan.
+In class, an effort was made to adopt Issue-Driven Project Management (IDPM), a specific Agile methodology that utilizes GitHub issues to delineate tasks, bugs, and feature requests.
+Correspondingly, Git branches were named using an \`issue-XXX\` convention to clearly link development work to specific tasks.

-Breaking large features into well-defined issues was challenging—sometimes our issues lacked clear goals or specifications, leading to confusion.
-I learned the importance of writing precise, agreed-upon issue descriptions.
-This semester, I applied IDPM to my research on automating code reviews with large language models.
-Dividing the project into granular issues made it easier to develop and test each component.
-IDPM is not limited to web development; it could structure laboratory experiments or any complex endeavor.
+The decomposition of large features into well-defined, granular issues presented a notable challenge; at times, our issues lacked precise goals or detailed specifications, which occasionally led to ambiguity during implementation.
+For example, tasks described simply as "implement event backend" offered insufficient guidance.
+This experience underscored the importance of formulating precise, agreed-upon issue descriptions.
+On a positive note, the IDPM approach has proven effective in my current research on automating code reviews with large language models; dividing this complex project into smaller, distinct issues has significantly streamlined the development and testing of individual components.
+The principles of IDPM are clearly not limited to web development and could be beneficially applied to structure diverse complex endeavors, such as laboratory experiments or extensive research papers.

-## IV.
+\## IV.
 Embracing Configuration Management

-Configuration management might sound mundane, but it proved essential.
-It involves tracking the settings, tools, and versions needed to ensure software runs consistently everywhere.
+Configuration management, while perhaps a less salient topic, proved to be an essential discipline.
+It involves the systematic tracking and control of settings, tools, and component versions necessary to ensure that software operates consistently across various environments.

-Early in the Manoa Compass project, inconsistencies in database schemas and library versions caused our code to break.
-We resolved this by:
+Early in the Manoa Compass project, inconsistencies in individual database schemas and library versions among team members led to integration challenges and necessitated code revisions.
+These issues were largely resolved by implementing more rigorous configuration management practices, including:

-- Consolidating dependencies in `package.json`
+\-   Consolidating project dependencies and their specific versions within the \`package.json\` file.

-- Synchronizing TypeScript settings in `tsconfig.json`
+\-   Synchronizing TypeScript compiler settings through a shared \`tsconfig.json\`.

-- Standardizing test configuration in `playwright.config.ts`
-- Automating builds with `.github/workflows/ci.yml`
-- Configuring deployment with `vercel.json`
+\-   Standardizing the testing environment configuration using \`playwright.config.ts\`.

+\-   Automating build and test processes via a \`.github/workflows/ci.yml\` file.

+\-   Defining environment-specific settings, such as local development data in \`config/settings.development.json\`.

+\-   Configuring deployment parameters and scheduled tasks, like cron jobs for data scraping, using \`vercel.json\`.

-Although setting up and maintaining these files can be time-consuming, the payoff is a stable, reproducible development environment.
-For large teams or long-term projects, configuration management is indispensable; for smaller personal efforts, it can feel like overkill but remains a helpful discipline.
+Although the initial setup and ongoing maintenance of these configuration files can be time-consuming, the resulting stability and reproducibility of the development environment are significant.
+For large teams or long-term projects, meticulous configuration management is indispensable.
+For smaller personal efforts, while the full extent of these practices might seem substantial, the underlying discipline remains beneficial.

-## V. Broader Impact on My Approach
+\## V. Broader Impact on My Approach

-Using coding standards, issue-driven project management, and configuration management completely changed how I think about software development.
-I used to treat coding as just giving instructions to a computer.
-Now, I see it more as writing for other people—making sure my code is readable, flexible, and dependable no matter where it’s run.
-Even though Manoa Compass was a web project, these lessons apply to any serious software project.
+The application of coding standards, issue-driven project management, and configuration management has fundamentally reshaped my perspective on software development.
+Previously, the act of coding was viewed primarily as instructing a computer to perform tasks.
+It is now understood more as a form of communication, emphasizing readability for other developers, adaptability to change, and operational consistency across diverse environments.
+Although Manoa Compass was a web-based project, these engineering principles are pertinent to any serious software undertaking.

-## VI.
+\## VI.
 Challenges and Future Directions

-Adopting these practices required overcoming a learning curve.
-Learning new languages, frameworks, linters, issue trackers, and configuration files can be overwhelming.
-It is tempting to prioritize getting code to work and postpone these processes.
-Yet I recognize that forming these habits early makes future collaboration and maintenance far easier.
-Although these tools may slow initial development, they provide long-term benefits by improving code quality and project organization.
+Adopting these software engineering practices necessitated overcoming an initial learning curve.
+When simultaneously acquiring new programming languages and frameworks, the additional layers of linters, issue trackers, and configuration files can appear overwhelming.
+It is often tempting to prioritize immediate functionality and defer adherence to these structured processes.
+Yet, it is increasingly evident that cultivating these habits early in one's development journey significantly facilitates future collaboration and long-term project maintainability.
+While these tools and methodologies may occasionally seem to slow initial development, their long-term contributions to code quality and project organization are substantial.

-## VII.
+\## VII.
 Conclusion

-**Software Engineering I** offered much more than the creation of Manoa Compass.
-The key lessons I will carry forward are the significance of coding standards, the structure of issue-driven work management, and the necessity of configuration management.
-These skills extend well beyond web projects and form the foundation of professional software engineering.
-I am confident that they will guide me in any development effort I undertake in the future.
+Software Engineering I offered considerably more than the technical skills required for the creation of the Manoa Compass application.
+The enduring lessons from this course are centered on the significance of robust coding standards, the structured approach of issue-driven work management, and the critical necessity of thorough configuration management.
+These competencies extend well beyond the domain of web projects and form a crucial part of the foundation for professional software engineering.
+It is anticipated that these principles will provide valuable guidance in any future development efforts undertaken.